Revised as of 30–08–2021 (new rewards and layout changes)

 - Threads and memory

 The mining is designed to work optimally with 4096Mb of memory.
-So if your computer can handle it, it is advisable to leave the slider at 4096Mb.
+So if your computer has minimal 8Gb of memory, it is advisable to leave the slider at 4096Mb.
 Less is possible but has a negative impact on performance.
 Some miners asked: i have 12Gb available in my computer, can use them to increase the mining power?
 The answer is no. 4Gb is the optimum for Sigma and the slider wouldn’t go further then this value.

 - Then you can press the Start Mining button in the bottom right-hand corner and the start of the mining process can begin.
 You can also use two tick marks to make sure that the mining starts as soon as the wallet is started and a tick mark to leave the wallet open during mining.

 The mining screen displays some statistics about your mining activities.
 The hashrate is tracked.
-For an average laptop, a value between 2 and 4Mh/s is normal.
+For an average laptop, a value between 2 and 6Mh/s is a normal value

 Profit or loss